Citations

 3: Legal principle applied to several different fact situations (and add short parentheticals for facts).

 Follow court’s citation rules and don’t misrepresent.
-Court Fines Lawyer for Sloppy Cite.
-RT @legalblogwatch.
+Court Fines Lawyer for Sloppy Cite RT @legalblogwatch.

 When filing brief, follow rules.
 Attorney violated rules regarding properly citing to record and case law.
 Attorney fined; appellant barred from recovering costs.